shahm10/project-maze-challenge/DESIGN.md

 * `AM_INIT_OK` which means the message was successfully processed.
 Provides a TCP/IP number that allow Avatars to communicate.
 * `AM_INIT_FAILED` which means the initialize maze message was not processed.
 The difficult or number of avatars likely exceeds the range.
+* `AM_UNEXPECTED_MSG_TYPE` which means a server has been sent out of order.
+The server will abort and die during initialization if this is triggered.
+* `AM_SERVER_TIMEOUT` which means the server has waited too long without receiving a message from a client.
+* `AM_SERVER_OUT_OF_MEM` which means the server cannot allocatew enough memory to serve a maze.
+The server will abort and die.

 #### Output: Any outputs of the module
 *AM_INIT  nAvatars	Difficulty* is the initial message sent to the server.
 This is the first step in starting a new maze game.

-The GUI?
+The startup also creates the logfile that will be written into by the avatars and used to produce the GUI.

 #### Data Flow: Any data flow through the module
 Input for the parameters from the user are passed onto the server.
+Upon successful initiation, it creates a log file.
 The server returns a message to the startup client - including the maze port - and startup then initiates Avatar clients.

 #### Data Structures: Major data structures used by the module
 In order to connect with the server, the startup client uses structs from the netdb.h library to make the sockets that connect with the server.